Bernard Perlin: Legacy

-Examples of his work are in a number of museums and libraries, including the Smithsonian Institution, the Museum of Modern Art, the Whitney Museum of American Art, the Art Institute of Chicago, and the Pritzker Military Museum & Library.
+His work is in a number of distinguished museums and libraries, including the Smithsonian Institution, the Museum of Modern Art, the Whitney Museum of American Art, the Pennsylvania Academy of the Fine Arts, Art Institute of Chicago, and the Pritzker Military Museum & Library.

+A retrospective of his life and work, Against The Grain: The Remarkable Life of Artist Bernard Perlin, was exhibited at the Jewish Museum Milwaukee in 2024-2025.